 - The Home Depot in Atitalaquia, Hidalgo and Ciénega de Flores, Nuevo León.

 - Truper in Tijuana, Baja California.

 Every day there are more companies focused on developing their distribution chains in strategic locations in Mexico.
-Without a doubt, the pandemic brought challenging adjustments in everyone’s consumption behavior.
+Without a doubt, the pandemic brought challenging adjustments to everyone’s consumption behavior.
 This is why companies must bet on having logistics centers that are as optimized as possible, with the characteristics mentioned above.
-When designing and building distribution centers for our clients, at Hermosillo we are committed to delivering a highly efficient final project that maximizes storage, without compromising the operations of the companies.
+When designing and building distribution centers for our clients, at Hermosillo, we are committed to delivering a highly efficient final project that maximizes storage without compromising the operations of the companies.